GrammaTech/clang-mutate/README.md

 Precompiled binaries may be downloaded for the platform of your choice;
 once downloaded, ensure `clang` is on your $PATH.

-Beyond clang, we use `pandoc` to generate documentation.
-This tool may be installed via the package manager of your choice.
+Beyond clang, we use `zlib` and `tinfo`.
+Additionally, we use `pandoc` to generate documentation.
+These tools may be installed via the package manager of your choice.
+On Debian systems, `sudo apt-get install libtinfo-dev zlib1g-dev pandoc` will install these dependencies.

 ## Inspection operations